cis163-w20/class-material/misc-files/midterm-concepts.md

     * what happens if an unchecked exception is not handled where it occurs? you should be able to follow through code what is happening if it is handled in a different spot (or not handled at all?)
+* Recursion
+    * What is it?
+    * Be able to understand what recursive code does
+        * How many times is it called and with what arguments
+        * What is the output
+    * Difference between iterative
+    * Is there a difference in efficiency between recursive / iterative?
+    * What is the idea of memoization?
+    * Be able to write a small, simple recursive function
 * UML
     * you should understand the different relationships represented in UML
     * given code, you should be able to draw the UML diagram